 I just put a piece of clear packing tape across the zipper of the pouch, but for a younger child I would sew the zipper pull so you can’t just dump it.

-Mine have been enjoying their new Seek and Find pouch in the car this week.
+The kids have been enjoying the Halloween Seek and Find pouch and the Halloween Sensory Bin all week.

 - Apple-Scented Bubble Dough — You won’t believe how silky this easy to make playdough is.

 - 3 Preschool Halloween Crafts — Skip the scary and try these cute crafts with your kids.

 - 30+ Kids Halloween Party Ideas — From DIY decorations to cute snacks and games, everything you need to host a party they’ll remember.